Is Running Bad For Your Knees?

 Video Credit: Arun Samuel Jaykumar

 This article isn’t trying to encourage everybody to go out and buy new running shoes.
-Everybody is individual.
+Everybody is unique.
 You may not enjoy running.
 You may actually despise it and prefer many other forms of exercise, which is completely fine.
 You may find running to cause significant knee pain, whether or not you have osteoarthritis.

 However if you do enjoy running already, or if you are interested in starting, this article should reassure you